bhagerty/spacy-course/chapters/en/chapter1.md

 ### Part 1: English

 - Use `spacy.blank` to create a blank English (`"en"`) `nlp` object.
-- Create a `doc` and print its text.
+- Use the 'nlp' object to create a `Doc` object assigned to the variable `doc`, then print its text.

 <codeblock id="01_02_01"></codeblock>

 ### Part 2: German

 - Use `spacy.blank` to create a blank German (`"de"`) `nlp` object.
-- Create a `doc` and print its text.
+- Use the 'nlp' object to create a `Doc` object assigned to the variable `doc`, then print its text.

 <codeblock id="01_02_02"></codeblock>

 ### Part 3: Spanish

 - Use `spacy.blank` to create a blank Spanish (`"es"`) `nlp` object.
-- Create a `doc` and print its text.
+- Use the 'nlp' object to create a `Doc` object assigned to the variable `doc`, then print its text.

 <codeblock id="01_02_03"></codeblock>